Motor Setup

 -

 Two or more phases may be shorted together.
-Verify your phases haven't shorted together, as above it may be an internal issue.
+Verify your phases haven't shorted together, as it may be an internal issue.

 -